-26.1 For any Contract exceeding £100,000 in value, early termination shall be approved by the appropriate Chief Officer in consultation with the Chief Officer Legal and Democratic Services.
+26.1 For any Contract exceeding £100,000 in value, early termination shall be approved by the appropriate Chief Officer in consultation with the Director of Governance and Legal Services.
 Contracts of a lesser value may be terminated early (prior to the expiry date) by agreement with the Contractor or in accordance with the termination provisions set out in the Contract.
 Legal advice should be sought as appropriate.
 The Authorised Officer must inform the Procurement Manager when any Contract is terminated and the reasons for the same.